iOS 12.4.5 Problems: 5 Things You Need to Know

 We also recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback.

-We’re in the process of publishing our iOS 12.4.5 reviews for the iPhone 6 and iPhone 5s so check those out if you need additional feedback.
+We’ve also published our mini iOS 12.4.5 reviews for the iPhone 6 and iPhone 5s so check those out if you need additional feedback.

 How to Fix iOS 12.4.5 Problems